 Key takeaways

-• Businesses need high-quality, continuously updated data to make informed decisions and avoid costly errors.
+• Businesses need high-quality fresh data to make informed decisions and avoid costly errors

-• Data can be purchased through marketplaces, direct providers, or web data collection services, depending on business needs.
+• Data can be purchased through marketplaces, direct providers, or web data collection services

-• AI and machine learning are essential for analyzing large datasets and extracting valuable insights.
+• AI is essential for analyzing large datasets and extracting valuable insights

-• Different types of data, such as firmographic, employee, job posting, and funding data, serve various business purposes.
+• Different types of data, such as firmographic, employee, and job posting data provide multiple uses

-• Selecting the right data provider involves assessing data quality, freshness, delivery options, and alignment with business goals.
+• Selecting the right data provider involves assessing data quality, freshness, and delivery options

 In this article, you will learn all there is to know about B2B data and how to select and buy it.